Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 One could not lead or rule that which he did not know and love.

-“I am counting on it.
+"I am counting on it.
 This is the work of centuries, my digital friend.
-I am a patient man.”
+I am a patient man."

-“Here and now, we have more immediate work,” Daemon pointed out.
-“Jump arrays to deploy, people to find room for.
+"Here and now, we have more immediate work," Daemon pointed out.
+"Jump arrays to deploy, people to find room for.
 There are large parts of the Earth where the evacuation must happen *now,* before mass starvation finishes what the nukes began.
 Where do we send those people?
 Can we bring them here?
-Is there room for them?”
+Is there room for them?"

-“If we have ‘ta, we’ll put ‘em to work makin’ their own stasis bags,” Daar said.
-“We’ve got a *lot* of farmland and it’s hugely productive, too.
+"If we have ‘ta, we’ll put ‘em to work makin’ their own stasis bags," Daar said.
+"We’ve got a *lot* of farmland and it’s hugely productive, too.
 Gao is a deathworld, ‘member?
 An’ she always was.
 Now we ain’t held back we’re unleashin’ her like she was always meant ‘ta be.
-We can take a huge surge o’ people.”
-Daar turned his attention to Liree and Tiyun, “Could ‘ya two figger out th’ numbers on that?
+We can take a huge surge o’ people."
+Daar turned his attention to Liree and Tiyun, "Could ‘ya two figger out th’ numbers on that?
 Or get my staff ‘ta do so.
-We can start now but we gotta know the curb we’re workin’ on, *yijao?”*
+We can start now but we gotta know the curb we’re workin’ on, *yijao?"*

-“Yes, My Father.”
+"Yes, My Father."

-“We’ll leave this drone here with you,” Daemon said, indicating her own head.
-“The closer we work together….”
+"We’ll leave this drone here with you," Daemon said, indicating her own head.
+"The closer we work together…."

-“The more lives we save,” Daar duck-nodded.
-Then he looked back at Liree, still paying rapt attention. “…Later on, when we’re not *swamped* under existential crises…”
+"The more lives we save," Daar duck-nodded.
+Then he looked back at Liree, still paying rapt attention. "…Later on, when we’re not *swamped* under existential crises…"

-“How very optimistic of you.”
+"How very optimistic of you."

-“How d’ya think I pull so much tail?!”
+"How d’ya think I pull so much tail?!"
 Daar chittered, and earned a virtual eye-roll from Ava-daemon.
-“Anyhoo, Liree here would love ‘ta jaw wit’ ya ‘bout datamind things, if ‘yer willin’.”
+"Anyhoo, Liree here would love ‘ta jaw wit’ ya ‘bout datamind things, if ‘yer willin’."

-“There will be lulls and downtime.
-We’re always glad for something to do in such quiet moments.”
+"There will be lulls and downtime.
+We’re always glad for something to do in such quiet moments."
 Daemon stood.
-“Now, however, is *not* a quiet moment.
-Now that we have the beginning of an agreement, there are things we had on hold that need to resume.”
+"Now, however, is *not* a quiet moment.
+Now that we have the beginning of an agreement, there are things we had on hold that need to resume."

-“Please, do,” Daar agreed.
+"Please, do," Daar agreed.

-“Goodbye for now, then.”
+"Goodbye for now, then."
 With those words, the Daemon’s holographic form shimmered, and faded from view.
 The drone descended and settled into Liree’s paws with a faint whine before going dark and inactive.
 The little hacker held it like it was a treasure.

-“Do *not* take it apart, Liree.”
+"Do *not* take it apart, Liree."

 Li’l brother flattened his ears and cringed backward slightly.
 Daar chittered quietly.
 He was so…*readable.*

-“...Yes, My Father.”
+"...Yes, My Father."

-“Or x-ray it, stick it in an MRI, or go find your science-friends an’ dream up something *else* I ain’t got th’ time or patience ‘ta essplicitly ‘ferbid.
-‘Yer to respect its privacy, y’hear?”
+"Or x-ray it, stick it in an MRI, or go find your science-friends an’ dream up something *else* I ain’t got th’ time or patience ‘ta essplicitly ‘ferbid.
+‘Yer to respect its privacy, y’hear?"

-“...Yes, My Father.”
+"...Yes, My Father."

-“Oh, don’ be like that.
+"Oh, don’ be like that.
 C’mon, I got a bit ‘fore my next meetin’ an’ I need ‘ta unwind.
-Les’ go get some tacos!”
+Les’ go get some tacos!"

 Tacos, in the strange and foreign land that was Liree’s mind, clearly ranked second to drone studies, but he hopped up on his feet with an adequately enthusiastic duck-nod, and that was the meeting done with.